Come For A Kiss

 I wonder if the intention was to convey that for lovers, acts that are not necessarily ‘public displays of affection’ can feel shocking and private to witness because they are charged with loving energy.
 They don’t need to kiss on the mouth for you to know they’re in love (Victorians argue, pornographically so…).

 Another dimension could be that this is a journey on the way to love– maybe the kiss on the cheek is just the beginning.
 We’ve always been taught this is a painting of Lovers, as in, they already are, but it could capture the becoming: the falling-in-love (made more powerful by you as viewer-voyeur falling into the dizzying decoration and void).
+It could also be a journey to something more lewd and uh – differently explosive, but by drenching it in precious metals and painting it 6ft tall, Klimt makes this something Holy.

 So.
 That’s some of why I love The Kiss